 Charge Pet Rent or Increase Rent

 By allowing pets, it becomes a profitable venture.
 As a landlord, you can increase the rent or charge pet rent.
-For instance, if rent is $2,000 a month, you can charge a separate $500 rent for pets the tenet has.
+For instance, if rent is $2,000 a month, you may charge a separate rent for pets.

 It is also possible to charge a non-refundable deposit when the tenant moves in to cover the possible damages a pet could bring on.